proudmonkey/AutoWrapper/README.md

 * `IsApiOnly`
 * `WrapWhenApiPathStartsWith`

-These new options are added based on the feedback from [sondreb](https://github.com/sondreb).
-Thank you!

 #### ShowApiVersion
 if you want to show the `API` version in the response, then you can do: